traefik/plugindemo/readme.md

 ### Dev Mode

-Traefik also offers a developer mode that can be used for temporary local testing of plugins.
+Traefik also offers a developer mode that can be used for temporary testing of plugins not hosted on GitHub.
-To use dev mode, the Traefik static configuration must define a plugin name, a GOPATH, and the module name (as is usual for Go packages).
+To use a plugin in dev mode, the Traefik static configuration must define the module name (as is usual for Go packages) and a path to a [Go workspace](https://golang.org/doc/gopath_code.html#Workspaces), which can be the local GOPATH or any directory.

 ```yaml
 # Static configuration